 Death.

-Bankruptcy. o Lunacy.
+Bankruptcy. o Lacks capacity.
 O Serious criminal convictions.
 O Resignation.

 Continuous absence from United Kingdom for a period of over 12 months.

 Removal by a resolution duly passed at a General Meeting called for the purpose by a majority of not less than two- thirds of the members present and voting at such a meeting.